SemenovAlex/instant-gratification/README.md

 <a href="https://ibb.co/HG8WWDR"><img src="https://i.ibb.co/L97LLzB/features-std.png" alt="features-std" border="0" width="800px"></a>

 We see clear difference in standard deviation for informative, redundant and random features, that's why selecting important features with 1.5 threshold works so well.
-Moreover, there are no features in the competition data that have std bigger than 5, which leads us to an assumption that **n_redundant=0**
+Moreover, there are no features in the competition data that have std bigger than 5, which leads us to an assumption that **n_redundant=0**.

-Number of important features ranges from 33 to 47, so **n_informative** in **{33,...,47}**.
+Number of important features ranges from 33 to 47, so **n_informative** is in **{33,...,47}**.
 Number of classes is obviously **n_classes=2**.

 ***

 ### Step 2.
 Shift, Scale and randomness (last 4 parameters of make_classification function).

 Because mean and standard deviation for random columns are 0 and 1 respectively, we can assume that shift and scale were set to default **shift=0**, **scale=1**.
 On top of that, standard deviation for important columns also look the same for competition data and for data that we've just generated.
 So it's a pretty promising assumption and we can go further.
-Parameters **shuffle** and **random_state** are not so important, because they not change the nature of the data set.
+Parameters **shuffle** and **random_state** are not so important, because they don't change the nature of the data set.

 ***

 ### Step 3.
 Most interesting parameters (why QDA is not so perfect?).

 Parameters **n_clusters_per_class, weights, class_sep, hypercube** are the ones that we are not very sure about, especially **n_clusters_per_class**.
 Weights look to be the same, because target seemed to be balanced.
-What makes it imposible to get 100% accurate model is that **flip_y>0**, and we can not predict this random factor in any case.
+What probably makes it imposible to get 100% accurate model is that **flip_y>0**, and we can not predict this random factor in any case.
 However, what we can try is to build a model that can perfectly predict when **flip_y=0** and leave the rest for the luck.

 QDA shown to be a very good approach, but let me show you the case when it's working not so good: